 3. Buying insurance policies for investment

 One of the other biggest money management mistake people do is they mix insurance with investments.
-They just blindly purchase an insurance product which was sold to them with a hope of getting good returns in the future. insurance plans like traditions plans, pension plans, unit link insurance plans (ULIPs) are loaded with heavy charges which erode your return.
+They just blindly purchase an insurance product that was sold to them with the hope of getting good returns in the future. insurance plans like traditional plans, pension plans, and unit link insurance plans (ULIPs) are loaded with heavy charges which erode your return.
 Buy a term plan and investment in mutual funds for better returns or invest directly in stocks for better returns.

 4. Not focusing on monthly expenses

-Ever since the online world dominated the sales in India like Grand sale and Big sales day.
-People get trapped into credit card debts and they often purchase things which are not really needed.
-They just purchased because it was on sale!
+Ever since the online world dominated the sales in India like Grand Sales and Big sales day.
+People get trapped in credit card debts and they often purchase things that are not really needed.
+They just purchased it because it was on sale!

-Track your monthly expenses – build a budget plan like 50-30-20 plan.
+Track your monthly expenses – build a budget plan like a 50-30-20 plan.

 - 50% of your earnings should be spent on your needs!

 - 30% of your earnings should be spent on your wants!

 - 20% of your earnings should go towards savings!